palmafr/pseudocodes-cs4725-w2025/README.md

 # pseudocode
-Pseudocode descriptions of the algorithmsfrom Russell And Norvig's "Artificial Intelligence - A Modern Approach"
+Pseudocode descriptions of the algorithms from Russell And Norvig's "Artificial Intelligence - A Modern Approach"